Energy Efficient Scotland

 The Energy Efficient Scotland programme builds on existing legislation and programmes that are already supporting the improvement of the energy efficiency of homes, businesses and public buildings, as well as the work we are doing with local authorities to develop Local Heat and Energy Efficiency Strategies (LHEES).

-The launch of Energy Efficient Scotland sees us continuing to integrate and streamline our existing support over the next two years of the programme's transition phase.
+The launch of Energy Efficient Scotland sees us continuing to integrate and streamline our existing support over the next two years (2018 to 2019) of the programme's transition phase.

-We are seeking people's views on these plans via our Energy Efficient Scotland Consultation: making our homes and buildings warmer, greener and more efficient.
+We sought people's views on these plans via our Energy Efficient Scotland Consultation: making our homes and buildings warmer, greener and more efficient.
+We published the consultation analysis detailing the responses we received in November 2018.

 - transition programme plan